 The Anti-Cruelty Society offers service-learning opportunities for teens who are looking to complete community service hours for school.
 The program includes activities that individual students or classrooms can perform to help us fulfill our mission of helping pets and educating people.
-Additional information can be found here.

 The Foster Program

 The Anti-Cruelty Society's dedicated group of foster volunteers provide temporary housing for animals who are not yet ready for adoption room placement.
 The individual love and care of a foster parent gives each animal an opportunity to flourish in a home, rather than in the shelter environment.

 For more information about our foster program, home requirements, and an application, click here.

 Whether for a school outing or corporate event, there are many ways in which outside groups can get involved with our community of caring.
 Whether by hosting a donation drive, or coordinating a toy crafting party for the animals, we'll help you plan your outreach event.

 Click here to view additional details on how your team can help.